FellippeHeitor/tcpip-experiments/README.md

 The "protocol"  for communication follows the pattern `COMMAND>contents<END>`, which gets transfered via SUB Send().

-Closing either side will also send a BYE message to the other party, so that connection can be properly closed.
+Closing either side will also send a BYE message to the other party, so that the connection can be properly closed.

 ## inform-host-client